 It’s a way to trade – to buy and sell things – without official currency.

 And deeper still.
-How about networking all local collaborative credit systems globally?
+How about networking all local mutual credit systems globally?

 Collaborative credit schemes could scale up and network to challenge the power of corporate banks to issue money.